dspeterson/dory/doc/build_install.md

 The init script for Dory (see [config/dory.init](../config/dory.init)) is an older System V type of script.
-Scripts that work with the newer *systemd* included in CentOS 7 and *upstart* included in recent Ubuntu distributions are currently not available.
+Scripts that work with the newer *systemd* included in CentOS 7 and *upstart* included in some Ubuntu distributions are currently not available.
 Contributions from the community would be much appreciated.

 ### Building Dory Directly

-For all platforms except CentOS 6, Dory may be built directly using SCons as
+Dory may be built directly using SCons as follows:
-follows:

 ```
 cd dory